Butch Trucks Of Allman Brothers Fame Dead At 69

 Butch Trucks passed away at his Florida home Tuesday night.
-A founding member of the Allman Brothers Band, Trucks’ impeccable rhythm skills propelled a new musical genre known as ‘Southern rock’ from the swamps of Jacksonville to worldwide ears.
-Cause of death has not been determined, but news of Trucks’ demise at age 69 was confirmed by his booking agent, Page Stallings, in the Knoxville News Sentinel this morning.
+A founding member of the Allman Brothers Band, Trucks’ impeccable rhythm skills propelled a new musical genre known as ‘Southern rock’ from the swamps of Jacksonville to a worldwide audience.
+The cause of death has not been determined, but news of Trucks’ demise at age 69 was confirmed by his booking agent, Page Stallings, in the Knoxville News Sentinel this morning.

-On December 30, Derek Trucks brought his funkified, six-piece rock band, Freight Train, to the Center for the Performing Arts in Bonita Springs, Florida.
+On December 30, Butch Trucks brought his funkified, six-piece rock band, Freight Train, to the Center for the Performing Arts in Bonita Springs, Florida.
 The band served up a mixed plate of Allman Brothers songs along with several exciting new originals.
 According to attendees, Freight Train also surprised the audience with a jazzy cover of the Les McCann hit, “Compared to What.”
-Shortly after the sold-out show, Trucks told the Naples Daily News that he and his wife, Melinda Trucks, had recently established legal residency in France.
+Shortly after the sold-out show, Trucks told the Naples Daily News that he and his wife, Melinda Trucks, had recently established legal residence in France.

 Legendary vocalist Bonnie Bramlett performed and recorded with Butch Trucks many times.
 This morning, she shared this picture of Butch with her Facebook followers.

 The Allman Brothers Band came to prominence as the 1960s segued into the 70s.
-Founded by real blood brothers Gregg and Duane Allman, the band was considered quite progressive for its time, as it featured a multi-racial cast of musicians, including lead guitarist Dickey Betts, co-drummer Jai Johanny “Jaimoe” Johanson, and Berry Oakley handling bass duties.
+Founded by brothers Gregg and Duane Allman, the band was considered quite progressive for its time.
+The band featured a multi-racial cast of musicians, including Greg Allman on keyboards and lead vocals, Duane Allman on lead and slide guitar, Dickey Betts on co-lead guitar, drummers Jai Johanny “Jaimoe” Johanson and Butch Trucks, and Berry Oakley handling bass duties.

 The Early Years